The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

+is a cutoff function and $\ast$ denotes the convolution.
+Recall that the convolution of $f$ and $g$ is defined to be

+The key property for our purposes is that the Fourier transform of the convolution is the product of the Fourier transforms, i.e.

-We applied the above approach with $H_0(x)=\beta\ast\beta(5x/2)$ where $\beta(x)=e^{-1/(1-t^2)}$ is a cutoff function.
+so that in particular the Fourier transform of $H_0$ is a non-negative function.
 The function $H_0$ is supported in $[-5,5]$, and we accordingly sampled the geodesics in that range.
-Using the above, we were able to show that Theorem \ref{Thm1} holds for $19$ of the $23$ manifolds in Table \ref{table1}: in particular if $\sum_j \widehat{H_0}(t_j)<0.01$, then $\lambda_1^*>2$.
-Furthermore, because smallness of $\sum_j \widehat{H_0}(t_j)$ correlates strongly with largeness of $\sqrt{\lambda_1^\ast}$, the size of the latter spectral sum provides heuristic information about the distribution of $\sqrt{\lambda_1^\ast}$ in our sample of census manifolds; we refer the reader to \S\ref{further}, and in particular Figure \ref{LnonL}, for a more detailed discussion.
+This approach leads to a proof Theorem \ref{Thm1}.
+This is because for the manifolds in Table \ref{table1} the inequality $\sum_j \widehat{H_0}(t_j)<0.017$ holds, and $\widehat{H_0}(t)\leq0.0176...$ for $t\in[0,\sqrt{2}]$.
+Furthermore, because smallness of $\sum_j \widehat{H_0}(t_j)$ correlates strongly with largeness of $\sqrt{\lambda_1^\ast}$, the size of the latter spectral sum provides heuristic information about the distribution of $\sqrt{\lambda_1^\ast}$ in our sample of census manifolds; we refer the reader to \S\ref{further}, and in particular Figure \ref{LnonL}, for a more detailed discussion of this.

 \\